 The choice between these options may be influenced by local laws.
 Many businesses start on the cash basis.
 But frequently, as revenue increases beyond some threshold or inventory is added, authorities require a change to accrual basis accounting.
 Manager can handle the switch easily.

-To change between accrual and cash basis accounting in Manager, click Set Period at the top of the Summary page:
+To change between accrual and cash basis accounting in Manager, click Edit at the top of the Summary page:

 Select one of the two accounting methods in the dropdown box and click Update: